Suhanmusicbot/FileStoreBot/README.md

 stats - See today's report
 cleanup - To clean up caches

-*Everything else you change from Settings Menu*
+*Everything else you can change from Settings Menu*
 ```

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">